Spontaneous Interventions: Design Actions for the Common Good makes U.S. debut at the Chicago Cultural Center May 24 to September 1, 2013

 About the Institute for Urban Design

 Since 1979, the New York–based Institute for Urban Design has served as a central platform for debate among architects, planners, policy-makers, developers, academics, journalists, and urbanists.
-The Institute, directed by Anne Guiney, operates as a think tank and advocacy group, drawing on the collected experience and knowledge of its large fellowship to bring important issues into wider public debate through lectures, events, and publications.
+The Institute operates as a think tank and advocacy group, drawing on the collected experience and knowledge of its large fellowship to bring important issues into wider public debate through lectures, events, and publications.

 The organizers of Spontaneous Interventions are grateful for the sponsorship of Skidmore, Owings & Merrill (engineering), Better Life Technology/BLT G-Floor (graphic floor), Applied Image (environmental graphics), Avery Dennison (adhesive materials), Coloredge (banner printing), Fenner Drives (pulleys), and Gladding Braided Products (ropes).